Tiananmen Square: 19th century

+20th century

+In the 20th century, Tiananmen Square was re-developed from an insular imperial quarter to a larger public space viewed as more consistent with the political state of China at the time.
+During the 1950s, the square was quadrupled in size.

-In 1954, the Gate of China was demolished, allowing for the enlargement of the square.
-In November 1958, a major expansion of Tiananmen Square started, which was completed after only 11 months, in August 1959.
-This followed the vision of Mao Zedong to make the square the largest and most spectacular in the world, and intended to hold over 500,000 people.
-In that process, a large number of residential buildings and other structures have been demolished.
-On its southern edge, the Monument to the People's Heroes has been erected.
+In 1954, the Gate of China was demolished to enlarge the square, and in November 1958, a major expansion of Tiananmen Square started, which was completed after only 11 months in August 1959.
+This followed the vision of Mao Zedong to make the square the largest and most spectacular in the world, as it was intended to hold over 500,000 people.
+During this process, a large number of residential buildings and other structures were demolished.
+On its southern edge, the Monument to the People's Heroes was erected.
 Concomitantly, as part of the Ten Great Buildings constructed between 1958 and 1959 to commemorate the ten-year anniversary of the People's Republic of China (PRC), the Great Hall of the People and the Revolutionary History Museum (now the National Museum of China) were erected on the western and eastern sides of the square.

-For the first decade of the PRC, each National Day (October 1) was marked by a large military parade in Tiananmen Square, in conscious emulation of the annual Soviet celebrations of the Bolshevik Revolution.
-After the disaster of the Great Leap Forward, the CCP decided to cut costs and have only smaller annual National Day celebrations in addition to a large celebration with a military parade every 10 years.
-However, the chaos of the Cultural Revolution almost prevented such an event from taking place on National Day, 1969, which did take place (parades were also held there in 1966 and 1970).
-Ten years later, in 1979, the CCP again decided against a large scale celebration, coming at a time when Deng Xiaoping was still consolidating power and China had suffered a rebuff in a border war with Vietnam early in the year.
-By 1984, with the situation much improved and stabilized, the PRC held a military parade for the first time since 1959.
-The aftermath of the Tiananmen Square massacre prevented any such activities in October 1989, but military parades have been held in 1999 and 2009, on the 50th and 60th anniversaries of the PRC's founding.
-On May 8, 2015, a military parade was also held to celebrate the 70th anniversary of the end of World War II.
+For the first decade of the PRC, every National Day (October 1) was marked by a large military parade in Tiananmen Square, in conscious emulation of the annual Soviet celebrations of the Bolshevik Revolution.
+After the disastrous Great Leap Forward, the CCP decided to cut costs and have only smaller annual National Day celebrations in addition to a large celebration with a military parade every 10 years.
+However, the chaos of the Cultural Revolution almost prevented such an event from taking place on National Day in 1969 but did take place in 1966 and 1970.